M&S says no risk to service from new warehouse ramp-up

-LONDON Aug 20 Marks & Spencer, Britain's biggest clothing retailer, said customer service was not at risk as it builds up capacity at a huge new distribution centre in central England.
+LONDON Marks & Spencer (MKS.L), Britain's biggest clothing retailer, said customer service was not at risk as it builds up capacity at a huge new distribution center in central England.

 Shares in M&S, which also sells homewares and upmarket food, fell as much as 0.9 percent on Tuesday after Sky News reported that the 900,000 square foot warehouse in Castle Donington, Leicestershire had been hit by IT glitches.